mkoeppel/Optimizing_CNN/README.md

 This is the first version of an optimizing algorithm, keeping several hyperparameters set, while giving some flexibility for selective advantages to several others:

 flexible hyperparameters are:
+- random number of layers (both 2D- and dense- layers)
 - number of units per layer
 - dropout-rate per layer
 - kernel- and stride size for the conv-layers